15% OFF Topaz Labs with the code CAPTUREATHOME15

 Just as general advice, I would suggest:

-- If you don’t use any photo editing software and Lightroom exceeds your budget ($9.99 per month), start with a cheaper photo editor that includes noise reduction tools, such as Luminar, which has a fixed price of $69.
+- If you don’t use any photo editing software and Lightroom exceeds your budget ($9.99 per month), you can start with a cheaper photo editor that includes noise reduction tools, such as Luminar, which has a fixed price of $69.

 - ALL plugins and software covered in this article offer free trials, so you can download the different plugins, test them with your own images, and choose the plugin that best suits your needs.